Nyasaland Volunteer Reserve

-The Nyasaland Volunteer Reserve (NVR) was a reserve infantry unit in the British protectorate of Nyasaland (modern-day Malawi).
+The Nyasaland Volunteer Reserve (NVR) was a British Colonial Auxiliary Forces unit raised in the British protectorate of Nyasaland (modern-day Malawi).
 The British Central Africa Volunteer Reserve was formally established by the colonial government in 1901 and was renamed when the protectorate became Nyasaland in 1907.
 In the initial years the unit was little more than a rifle shooting club with no uniform and no military training.
 The NVR was placed on a more formal standing in 1908 under the Volunteer Ordinance.
 This implemented residency and racial requirements for membership and made provision for the unit to be mobilised by the governor.
 The unit was initially formed of four sections but grew to seven sections by 1914 and by 1930 the unit had ten.